Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning

 In the third equality, we used the dynamics of the system \cref{eq:transitionDynamics} which states that $\state{h+1}{}$ is determined by $\state{h}{}, \action{h}{}, \stateDist{h}$ as $\state{h+1}{} \sim f(\state{h}{}, \action{h}{}, \stateDist{h}) + \noise{h}{}$.
 The last equality follows from $\stateDist{h}(ds) = \mathbb{P}[\state{h}{} \in ds]$.
 Therefore,

 which implies the desired results

 \end{proof}

 \begin{remark} The relationship described in \cref{lemma:MFDistributionTransition} is the discrete-time equivalent of the Fokker-Planck (Kolmogorov forward) equation for the McKean-Vlasov Process.
-While we provided a proof for the dynamics in \cref{eq:transitionDynamics}, it holds for any other function that we define in \cref{eq:HallucinatedTransitionFunction}. \end{remark}
+While we provided a proof for the dynamics in \cref{eq:transitionDynamics}, it holds for any other functions $\Tilde{f}_{t} \in \mathcal{F}_{t}$ for $t=1, 2, \dots$. \end{remark}

 Now, we consider the objective under the true dynamics, \cref{eq:MFCOptimizationObjective}.
 The following lemma is based on Lemma 2.1. in \cite{Gu2019DynamicMFCs}.

 \begin{lemma} For any policy $\policyProfile{}{} = (\policy{0}{}, \dots, \policy{H-1}{})$,